Ivan Lendl: 1985

 Lendl lost in the final of the 1985 French Open to Mats Wilander.
+At Wimbledon Lendl lost in the fourth round to Henri Leconte in an event when his serve was "out of sync".
 He then faced McEnroe again in the final of the US Open, winning in straight sets.
-It was the first of three consecutive US Open titles for Lendl and part of a run of eight consecutive US Open finals.
+He described the victory by saying, "Being that I beat John McEnroe, it's that much sweeter".
+He had trained and practiced vigorously with new coach Tony Roche since his defeat to McEnroe in the previous year's final.
 He reached the WCT Finals for the second and last time, defeating Tim Mayotte in three sets.
 He also won the Masters Grand Prix title for the third time, defeating Boris Becker in straight sets.
+He was upset by 19-year-old and No. 6 Stefan Edberg in the semifinals of the 1985 Australian Open in an epic match spread over two days.